Accountability to the Minister for Trade, Tourism and Investment

 Contingent liability and loan ceilings

-Regulations of the Parliament, made under the Efic Act, set limits on the total value of risk Efic may assume on the Commercial Account in various product categories.
-Click here for more information about the Efic Act.
+Regulations of the Parliament, made under the Efic Act, set limits on the total value of risk we may assume on the Commercial Account in various product categories.
+You can find more information about the Efic Act, here.